SuXYIO/ml2048/README.md

 python3 traindqn.py templates/fnn0.pth saves/fnn0_256e.pth 256
 # Evaluate the model score
 python3 evalmodel.py
+# See the network run by yourself
+python3 demo.py saves/fnn0_256e.pth
 ```

 Well, all the files are built with `argparse`, so you can check **detailed usage** via `python3 foo.py -h`.